salilab/imp/doc/tutorial/rnapolii_2.md

 \endcode

 The GaussianEMRestraint uses a density overlap function to compare model to data.
 First the EM map is approximated with a Gaussian Mixture Model (done separately).
 Second, the components of the model are represented with Gaussians (forming the model GMM)
-* _scale_to_target_mass_ ensures the total mass of model and map are identical
+* `scale_to_target_mass` ensures the total mass of model and map are identical
-* _slope_: nudge model closer to map when far away
+* `slope`: nudge model closer to map when far away
-* _weight_: heuristic, needed because to calibrate the EM restraint with the other terms.
+* `weight`: heuristic, needed to calibrate the EM restraint with the other terms.

 and then add it to the output object.
 Nothing is being sampled, so it does not need to be added to sample objects.